Danielle Brooks: Early life and education

-Brooks was born in Augusta, Georgia, and grew up in South Carolina, in a Christian family; her father was a deacon, and her mother, a minister.
+Brooks was born in Augusta, Georgia, and grew up in Simpsonville, South Carolina, in a Christian family.
+Her father Dunnel is a BMW worker and a deacon and her mother LaRita is a teacher and a minister.
 She began acting at the age of six in a nativity play put on by her church.
 For her final two years of high school, she attended South Carolina Governor's School for the Arts & Humanities, a selective arts high school.
-She studied drama at the Juilliard School and graduated in 2011.
+She is a 2007 YoungArts alumnus.
+She studied drama at the Juilliard School and graduated in 2011 with a Bachelors of Fine Arts.